Ada-Developers-Academy/core-unit-2/testing-our-apis/using-tests.md

 ![Screenshot of pytest test result: test_get_one_book failed because of AssertionError between two book dictionaries](../assets/testing-apis/testing-apis_failing-fixture-comparison.png)

+The output shows that the data coming back from our API looks reasonable, but that the value we are comparing to in our test has empty strings for each dictionary value.

-We should conclude that we need to update our test itself, finally!
-Let's fill in the expected test dictionary back in `tests/test_routes.py`.
+We can conclude that we need to update our test itself, finally!
+Let's fill in the expected test dictionary values back in `tests/test_routes.py`.
 It should be consistent with whatever data we put in our fixture.

 ```python
 def test_get_one_book(client, two_saved_books):